 While sellers may feel comfortable showing you around their home and talking about their home improvement projects, most do not want to discuss terms of an offer directly with a buyer.
 If they wanted to sell as an FSBO, they would not have hired an agent.
 If you call the seller, you take the risk of alienation.

-Not only do sellers tend to feel uncomfortable talking about the terms of an offer, they don't want to bypass their agent because they believe their agent knows more about real estate than they do.
+Not only do sellers tend to feel uncomfortable talking about the terms of an offer, but they also don't want to bypass their agent because they believe their agent knows more about real estate than they do.
 They trust their listing agent.
 A real estate agent offers a seller knowledge, experience, and a fiduciary relationship.

 An agent acts as a buffer between the parties because let's face it, a buyer's goal is probably to buy that home for the lowest price possible, and the seller's goal is to sell that home for the highest price possible.
 Those are opposite goals.
 The seller could view your position as adversarial, and if you try to call the seller, you could solidify that viewpoint.

 A buyer chooses a buyer's agent to represent their best interests.
 Even though the seller ends up paying the buyer's agent via a commission split, the buyer's agent is still responsible only to the buyer.
 It is the buyer's agent's job to present your offer to the listing agent.
 If you'd like your agent to present your offer directly to the seller, your agent can ask the listing agent for permission to do so.
 In those situations, though, the listing agent is still usually present with the seller.

 The Dangers of Bypassing an Agent to Call the Seller

 If you feel that your buyer's agent is incapable of representing you to the extent that you feel a need to bypass the agent, you should probably hire a different agent.